 The energy sector hasn’t spent much time in the winner’s circle lately.
 Energy producers in this sector are mostly in the oil and gas industry.
 This includes oil drillers that find the raw product, shippers that store and transport the extracted oil, and refiners that purify and distribute the finished product.
 Companies that manufacture equipment for these processes are also in the sector.

-Energy companies face high fixed costs due to their expensive equipment and demand is greatly correlated with the overall economy.
+Energy companies face high fixed costs due to expensive equipment and demand stress being greatly correlated with the overall economy.
 For example, oil prices plummeted last spring when the coronavirus took hold and investors realized travel was about to come to a standstill.
 The energy sector also must deal with constant regulatory pressure to due environmental concerns as well.
 The largest US energy stocks include:

 - Exxon-Mobil (NYSE: XOM)